80th Regiment "Roma": Cold War

 During the 1975 army reform the Italian Army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
-On 31 December 1975 the 80th Infantry Regiment "Roma" was disbanded and the next day the regiment's III Battalion in Cassino was renamed 80th Infantry Battalion "Roma" and assigned the flag and traditions of the 80th Infantry Regiment "Roma".
+On 31 December 1975, the 80th Infantry Regiment "Roma" was disbanded and the next day the regiment's III Battalion in Cassino was renamed 80th Infantry Battalion "Roma" and assigned the flag and traditions of the 80th Infantry Regiment "Roma".
 On the same day the regiment's I Battalion in Sora was renamed 57th Motorized Infantry Battalion "Abruzzi" and the regiment's II Battalion in Orvieto was renamed 3rd Grenadiers Battalion "Guardie".
 The battalion was assigned to the Central Military Region and consisted of a command, a command platoon, and three recruits training companies.

 Recent times

 On 22 March 1991 the battalion was transferred to the Non-Commissioned Officers School.
 On 24 September 1992 the 80th Infantry Battalion "Roma" lost its autonomy and the next day the battalion entered the reformed 80th Regiment "Roma", which continued the training duties of the battalion.
 In 2004 the regiment was renamed 80th Volunteer Training Regiment "Roma".
+In December 2023 the regiment became a training support unit based in Monte Romano with the new name 80th Regiment "Roma".

-Current structure
+Organization

-As of 2023 the 80th Volunteer Training Regiment "Roma" consists of:
+As of 2023 the 80th Regiment "Roma" is organized as follows: